-I pretty much do everything in the my terminal now, but when I was starting my developer journey I hated the command line.
-So for anyone that was like me and hates the command line here are some tips to get your over the hump and start loving the power of the command line.
+I work 90% of the time on the command line.
+But that wasn't always the case.
+When I was starting my developer journey I hated the command line.
+So for anyone thats like me and hates the command line, here are some tips to get your over the hump and start loving the power of the command line.

 - To stop any command use

 control-c.
-Some will stop on their own but this is the general way to stop any command in the terminal.
+Some will stop on their own but this is the general the best way to stop any command.

-- Arguments and flags.
-To control our commands we've got two tools: Arguments that we pass to the command and flag (or switches) to tune functionality of the command.
+- Arguments and flags: To control our commands we've got two tools: Arguments that we pass to the command and flags (or switches) to tune functionality of the command.
 Lets look at an example:

 ls -l project_dir